manuwarfare/baby/README.md

 To install Golang in your system run

   `sudo dnf golang` or `sudo apt golang` depending on your GNU/Linux distribution.

 :pencil: **CREATING RULES**

 First step after install the program is run `baby -h` to know about how the script functions.
 Some examples to create rules in a Fedora system terminal:

   `baby -n update "sudo dnf update -y && sudo dnf upgrade -y"` this long command will run after with only type `baby update`.

+  `baby -n ssh "ssh user@example.com"` will connect to your SSH server only typing `baby ssh`

 :pencil: **LISTING RULES**